 EZ Name Change is a California Name Change Specialist.
 It is the only company in California offering Full Service Name Change with a 5-Star (YELP) reputation.
 For a small fee, you can have a service like EZ Name Change help you, or you can do it all yourself.
 Either way, if it’s done completely correctly, with the judge’s approval, you will get a Name Change Court Order…a Decree Changing Name.
 A Certified Copy of the Decree Changing Name will require even the most important government agencies to issue you new ID and Official Records when you present it.

-Get Your Name Change Court Order
+Get Your Name Change Court Order in California

 If you already know everything about the name change process, and want to get your Name Change Court Order now, visit the EZ Name Change “Start Now” page to begin.
 Our Questionnaire will walk you through this quickly.
 5-10 minutes and you’ll be underway!
 And, with Full Service, you’ll give us your information, make the payments, and go get your Name Change Court Order, upon approval.
 If you prefer to do everything yourself, you can visit the court’s own website to get started.
 Once you have a Decree Changing Name or other name change court order, you can proceed to change your ID and Official Records immediately.

-Social Security Name Change
+Social Security Name Change in California

 – To change your name on your social security card, you must first show them a Certified Copy of the Court Order showing your old and new legal name.
 Social Security doesn’t have a fee for name change.
 But, they do want you to complete their application, which EZ Name Change provides in your Petition Package.
 Make Social Security your first stop to make name changes, if needed.
 That’s because Social Security is an anchor ID for other agencies when they go to change your Official Records.

-DMV Name Change
+DMV Name Change Requirements in California

 – California DMV requires that you come in to have your Driver’s License or State ID updated for Change of Name.
 When you are doing this, it’s best to be sure that your Social Security Administration records are already updated for the Legal Name you will be asking DMV to adopt.
 You will be asked to: